Pronto Insurance Franchise vs

 Renegade Insurance: The Best Choice

-TLTR: Pronto Insurance Franchise and Renegade Insurance are two options for insurance agents to better their careers.
+TLTR: Pronto Insurance Franchise and Renegade Insurance (formerly Covered by SAGE) are two options for insurance agents to better their careers.
 Here, we take a look at their target demographics, their offerings, and earning potential to decide which is a better choice for agents.

 Established in 1997 and franchising from 2009, Pronto Insurance is one of the older insurance franchises in the US.
 Unlike franchises like Brightway Insurance, Pronto Insurance is different, because they target the Hispanic community exclusively.
 On the other hand, Renegade Insurance is a relative newcomer in the industry.
 Although they do not follow a franchise model, they are rapidly growing due to their innovative tech-led business process.